AurelienMassiot/demo_streamlit/README.md

 # demo_streamlit
-This is a demo for Streamlit, for the article I'll publish soon :-).
+This is a demo for Streamlit, for my article on OCTO blog https://blog.octo.com/creer-une-web-app-interactive-en-10min-avec-streamlit/.

 ## 1 - Environment creation
 Environment is managed by Pipenv.
 By running the following command, dependencies from Pipfile will be installed: